- Grief & Bereavement

 The changing nature of Jewish mourning rituals

-Rabbi Daniel Isaacson, Director of Spiritual Care Services at JFCS, oversees JFCS’ Grief and Bereavement Services and was touched by Abby and Debbie’s work to raise awareness about miscarriage and baby loss.
+Rabbi Daniel Isaacson, Director of Spiritual Care Services at JFCS, oversees JFCS’ Bereavement and Healing Services and was touched by Abby and Debbie’s work to raise awareness about miscarriage and baby loss.

 He says, “Jewish mourning rituals of the past have left families who are experiencing pregnancy loss to grieve in a kind of vacuum.
 If the mother and family experience the death of a baby as a tragedy, then Jewish tradition should consider it a tragedy as well.”